 "To give some sense of the energy (the impact) created," Ganis said, "if you took all the nuclear bombs and all the military arsenals everywhere in the world and you piled them up in one spot, and then you multiply that times hundreds and set them all off at once?
-That's the kind of energy we're talking about."
+That's the kind of energy we're talking eled at thousands of miles per hour.
+And it was an instantaneous kill zone for many hundreds of miles," Ganis said.

 The initial crater impact was 24 miles wide and 6,000 feet deep.
 It spread to 40 miles wide as the land around it crumbled away.
 The bolide was estimated between 2 and 3 miles wide, moving at an estimated 44,000 miles per hour, according to a research paper by the US Geological Survey.
+"The blast zone inferno trav-